 The balance of the proceeds is allocated to the equity conversion portion and recognised under a separate heading under shareholders' equity.
-On conversion at maturity, the par value of the ordinary shares issued is recognised under issued capital and any surplus recognised under share premium.
+On conversion at maturity, the par value of the ordinary shares issued is recognised under issued capital and any surplus recognised under share premium or retained earnings.